15 Best Things To Do in Boulder City

 1. Visit the Boulder Dam Hotel & Museum

-Through photographs, artifacts and oral history, the museum takes you on an eye-opening journey through the project and you’ll leave wondering how in the world this group of people accomplished what they did.
+Through photographs, artifacts and oral history, the museum takes you on an eye-opening journey of the project and you’ll leave wondering how in the world this group of people accomplished what they did.
 The sheer will and determination is inspirational.

 2. Tour Hoover Dam